 While it is necessary to directly challenge the practice of administrative detention, it is also important to situate these issues within the broader context of global security.
 Drawing from the Israeli context, state-based security architectures often prioritize the safety and security of their own citizens, even at the expense of exacerbating the insecurity of others.
-Consequently, the heightened insecurity experienced by Palestinians exacerbates their sense of injustice, inevitably fueling a need for resistance which may manifest through violence.
-Therefore, it becomes evident that the challenge lies not in any inherently Palestinian predisposition to violent action.
+Consequently, the heightened insecurity experienced by Palestinians exacerbates their sense of injustice, inevitably fueling a need for resistance, which may manifest through violence.
+Therefore, it becomes evident that the challenge lies not in any inherently Palestinian predisposition to violent action, but instead in a collective learned experience of violence that is a result of the heightened securitization, militarization, and criminalization of everyday life in Palestinian communities.

 A human security approach emphasizes addressing the root causes of insecurity, such as poverty, inequality, and lack of access to basic services, rather than solely focusing on military or state-centric solutions (Shannon Beebe).
-In the context of the OPT, implementing a human security approach would involve targeted interventions aimed at improving the socioeconomic conditions of the population, ensuring their basic rights and dignity, and creating spaces for functament-al inclusive dialogue and cooperation among all stakeholders to address underlying grievances and build trust.
+In the context of the OPT, implementing a human security approach would involve targeted interventions aimed at improving the socioeconomic conditions of the population, ensuring their fundamental rights and dignity, and creating spaces for inclusive dialogue and cooperation among all stakeholders to address underlying grievances and build trust.
 This might include initiatives such as investing in infrastructure, education, healthcare, and economic development, as well as promoting respect for human rights and facilitating meaningful participation of local communities in decision-making processes.
-This approach stands in contrast to the Israeli occupation, where insecurity is heightened rather than alleviated $\frac{1}{2}$ and so where violence is reproduced rather than diminished.
+A human security approach stands in contrast to the Israeli occupation, where insecurity is heightened rather than alleviated, and so where violence is reproduced rather than diminished.